eimybarrera/Action_Factory/README.md

 - **Website**: Provider Website
 - **Industry Sector**: Provider Industry Sector
 - **Registration Date**: Provider Registration Date
+- **Employee Id**: Employee who is in charge of the supplier/Company

 ### Functionalities:
 1. **Creation and Update of Providers**: Only employees with the coordinator role can perform this action.
 2. **Viewing and Searching Providers**.

 ### Employee Management:
 The system will also manage the employees of Action Factory, where employees can be created and assigned specific roles that allow them to perform tasks effectively and responsibly.
+An employee is defined by the following attributes.

 #### Roles:
 - **Coordinator**: Has the authority to add, update, and validate companies, and to execute and supervise device validations.